RandomGuyBay/build-your-sneky/README.md

 Build your own assistant/voice assistant with this basic AI chat.
-This package does not contain AI training but training will be implemented in next version.

 # Description

-It consists of eight main modules:
+It consists of nine main modules:

 - `device`: This thing must be implemented in your sneky so without this you cant use it
 - `nltkpunkt`: Needed package from nltk called 'punkt' also need in code